microsoft/ignite25-LAB548-implement-and-manage-data-loss-prevention-policies/lab/instructions/DLP-1-data-loss-prevention.md

 ## Task 2 – Activate a policy in simulation mode

-In this task, you'll activate the Copilot DLP policy and explore the insights available in simulation mode.
+In this task, you'll activate the DLP for Copilot policy and explore the insights available in simulation mode.

 1. On the **Policies** page select the **Copilot restrict highly confidential data** policy.